PeytonPlayz595/betaProxy/README.md

 Beta Proxy is a custom TCP to WebSocket proxy I built specifically for all of my Golden Age Minecraft web ports.

+This project does not contain any of Minecraft's intellectual property, the only code used in this project from Eaglercraft is lax's LOG4J port because I already had that downloaded and I was too lazy to add the actual log4j dependency to the repo even tho it would have literally taken like less than 30 seconds to do.
+However, this project does use Minecraft's networking protocol (which is publicly documented btw) for a bunch of old alpha/beta versions.

+**This proxy does not manipulate the contents of packets in any way, it only peices together packet fragments from the server to be sent over WebSockets!**

 # Why is this a thing?

 For all of my old ports, people were stuck using a raw TCP to WebSocket proxy.
 TCP has no concept of frames, so packets would be sent to the client in fragments and they would have to be pieced together client-side.
 This was horrible for performance and would sometimes break.
 Beta Proxy pieces together the packet fragments before they are sent to the client to ensure a full packet is sent for every frame.
 This eliminates the need for clients to have to peice them together which will greatly improve client-side performance and reduces the chances of an error.